derHowie/cascade/README.md

 Woo!
 Now we have a collection illustrating the state of affairs at the beginning of each day.

-Placing a call to cascade in a reactive interface is a good way to re-tally a mutated value's following values.

 ## License

 Copyright © 2017 Christopher Howard